 Hallucinations in Parkinson’s are not dreams or nightmares.
 The person experiencing them is awake and aware when they happen.
 Hallucinations can be a side effect of medication, and they are usually not harmful or persistent.

-Delusions are less common than hallucinations, affecting about 8 percent of people with Parkinson’s disease.
+Delusions are less common than hallucinations, affecting about 8 percent of people with Parkinson’s disease, according to the Parkinson’s Foundation.
 Delusions often take the form of paranoid thinking, jealousy, or feeling like a victim.
 Delusions can be harder to treat, as they may cause a person to mistrust their caregivers or resist taking medication.

 If you or a loved one with Parkinson’s experiences any hallucinations, delusions, or other symptoms of Parkinson’s psychosis, it is very important to tell your doctor.
 Studies show only 10 percent to 20 percent of people with Parkinson’s feel comfortable talking about delusions and hallucinations with their doctors, but many of these symptoms can be treated and managed.